Skip to main content

 ωω = v/r = 2πf = 2π/Tv and r, or f, or T

 Angular velocity (ω) measures rotation rate in radians per second.
 Linear (tangential) velocity (v) measures how fast a point on the circle is actually moving in m/s.
-They connect through the radius: v = ωr.
-A point farther from the center travels faster even at the same angular velocity—think of a merry-go-round where outer horses move faster than inner ones.
+They connect through the radius. v = ωr.
+A point farther from the center travels faster even at the same angular velocity.
+Think of a merry-go-round where outer horses move faster than inner ones, even though every horse completes a loop in the same time.

 Common conversions: